Regional district service establishing bylaw requirements

 Provincial Statutory Approval

 Once a regional district service establishing bylaw is given three readings, a signed, certified copy of the bylaw at third reading, along with all required supporting information is emailed to the B.C. government.
-Provinciall staff review the bylaw for legislative compliance and financial viability.
+Provincial staff review the bylaw for legislative compliance and financial viability.
 Once the initial review is complete, the bylaw is sent to the Inspector of Municipalities for final approval and issuance of a statutory approval certificate.
 If a regional district service establishing bylaw is accompanying a loan authorization bylaw, these should be submitted to the provincial government together.

 Content of Service Establishing Bylaw